Edwin Derrington: Journalism

 For many years, Derrington was connected with journalism in Victoria and South Australia; he owned and edited the Mount Gambier Standard from around 1869 to 1872.
 He then moved to Moonta, where he founded and ran the Yorke's Peninsula Advertiser and Miners' News for eleven years.
-He acquired the Port Adelaide News in 1878 and edited it until 1883.
-He purchased the Adelaide Punch from J. C. F. Johnson in 1881, but had no success with the venture; he disposed of it in 1884 and it folded shortly after.
-He resided at Kensington, South Australia.
+He acquired the Port Adelaide News in 1878 and was its owner-editor until 1883, remaining its publisher until January 1885.

+He purchased the Adelaide Punch from J. C. F. Johnson in April 1882, but had no success with the venture; he sold it in January 1884, and it folded shortly after.
+His biographer suggests his newspaper speculations probably foundered for financial reasons, noting that in 1882 the colony had forty-seven newspapers serving a population of fewer than 300,000 people.